kyeah/undercov/README.md

 - [ ] UI Options (enable line coverage overlay on the fileblob itself, similar to previous extensions)
 - [ ] Support for enterprise github
-- [ ] trim permissions and use chrome.permissions.request to request user-specified pages
 - [ ] travis/circleci integration

 ## Thanks